MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune-mde.md

 2. Choose: **Create profile**.

-3. Select the followe values:
+3. Select the following values:
     1. **Profile type** = Templates
     1. **Template name** = Custom

 4. Choose **Create**.

-5. Choose a name for the profile, like *Microsoft Purview Accessibility Permission*. and then choose **Next**.
+5. Enter a name for the profile, for instance: *Microsoft Purview Accessibility Permission*, and then choose **Next**.

-6. Choose the `accessibility.mobileconfig` file (downloaded as part of the prerequisites) as the configuration profile file and then choose **Next**.
+6. Choose the `accessibility.mobileconfig` as the configuration profile file (downloaded as part of the prerequisites) and then choose **Next**.

 7. On the **Assignments** tab, add the group you want to deploy this configuration to and then choose **Next**.